alextanhongpin/node-setup/README.md

 ```

 With this, you can just run `npm start` instead of typing `node index.js`.
 Useful when the commands gets longer.

+## dependencies vs dev-dependencies

+A module installed using `--save` or `-S` flags is saved as `dependencies` in your package.json.
+Your nodejs app is dependent on it - it will not work without this dependencies installed.

+A module installed using `--save-dev` or `-D` flags is saved as `dev-depedencies` in your package.json.
+Your nodejs app is not dependent on it, but your development environment is dependent on it.

+Testing/mocking libraries such as `mocha`, `nock` will be in dev-dependencies.
+Since your app does not depend on them, it should be excluded when you deploy to production.

 ## Remove dev-dependencies before deploying to production